CoderJap/FrontendClone-UsabilityHub-Repo/README.md

 This project is a frontend clone of the Usability Hub website, aimed at replicating its user interface and basic functionality.
 Usability Hub is a platform for getting quick feedback on design projects through short surveys and tests.
 Our clone aims to provide a similar user experience and interface for users interested in testing out design ideas and receiving feedback.

-## Features

-- **Results Visualization**: Visual representation of survey and test results for easy analysis.
-- **Responsive Design**: The frontend is designed to be responsive, ensuring a seamless experience across different devices.

 ## How to Use

 To use this frontend clone of Usability Hub, simply visit [https://coderjap.github.io/FrontendClone-UsabilityHub-Repo/](https://coderjap.github.io/FrontendClone-UsabilityHub-Repo/) in your web browser.